owid/owid-grapher/README.md

 Much of our code is based around [reactive programming](https://en.wikipedia.org/wiki/Reactive_programming) using [React](https://reactjs.org/) and [Mobx](http://github.com/mobxjs/mobx).

-All non-WordPress code is written in [TypeScript](https://www.typescriptlang.org/).
+All code is written in [TypeScript](https://www.typescriptlang.org/).

 If you want to enable pre-commit hooks, run `yarn husky`.